apache/flink/docs/dev/table/functions/udfs.zh.md

 </div>

 <div data-lang="scala" markdown="1">

+In order to define a table function one has to extend the base class `TableFunction` in `org.apache.flink.table.functions` and implement (one or more) evaluation methods.
+The behavior of a table function is determined by its evaluation methods.
+An evaluation method must be declared `public` and named `eval`.
+The `TableFunction` can be overloaded by implementing multiple methods named `eval`.
+The parameter types of the evaluation methods determine all valid parameters of the table function.
+Evaluation methods can also support variable arguments, such as `eval(String... strs)`.
+The type of the returned table is determined by the generic type of `TableFunction`.
+Evaluation methods emit output rows using the protected `collect(T)` method.

+In the Table API, a table function is used with `.joinLateral` or `.leftOuterJoinLateral`.
+The `joinLateral` operator (cross) joins each row from the outer table (table on the left of the operator) with all rows produced by the table-valued function (which is on the right side of the operator).
+The `leftOuterJoinLateral` operator joins each row from the outer table (table on the left of the operator) with all rows produced by the table-valued function (which is on the right side of the operator) and preserves outer rows for which the table function returns an empty table.
+In SQL use `LATERAL TABLE(<TableFunction>)` with CROSS JOIN and LEFT JOIN with an ON TRUE join condition (see examples below).

+The following example shows how to define table-valued function, register it in the TableEnvironment, and call it in a query.
+Note that you can configure your table function via a constructor before it is registered:

 {% highlight scala %}
 // The generic type "(String, Int)" determines the schema of the returned table as (String, Integer). class Split(separator: String) extends TableFunction[(String, Int)] {